-Our internal employee training for the FreeBalance Purpose and Mission, and the work accomplished to support UN Global Compact uses an analytical framework developed over the past ten years.
-We believe that PFM is an element of good governance.
-The use of Government Resource Planning (GRP) software, like the FreeBalance Accountability Suite, supports PFM automation and government digital transformation.
+Over the last ten years FreeBalance has perfected its analytical framework and clearly mapped out the alignment between good public financial management and the UN Global Compact‘s SDGs.
+We believe that PFM is an element of good governance and that the use of Government Resource Planning (GRP) software, like the FreeBalance Accountability Suite, in turn supports PFM automation and government digital transformation.

 The first 15 SDGs relate directly to public infrastructure and social investments.
 We consider public investment management as a supporting PFM contribution.
 That’s because, as mentioned in the opening paragraph, good public finance practices enable public investment performance.
 This outcome can only be achieved when policy is aligned to budget planning and implementation.

 Public Sector Budget Planning and the SDGs